NinjaCloud/Ansible-CTJGP/Lab7-Ansible Roles.md

 ```
 ansible all -m command -a "java -version"
 ```
-you will get error
-execute playbook from the control node
+Uou will get error.
+Now execute playbook from the control node
 ```
 ansible-playbook implement-java.yml
 ```